climrik/astroids-copilot/README.md

 Compile the code like this (tested on ubuntu):
   * make build && make cli srv

+Running the programs:
+  * fristly the server needs to be started: ./server
+  * now the clients can connect: ./client
+  * when starting the client it will ask for a number to identify each ship.
+Two different clients could contorll the same ship.
+  * When all ships are "red" either you could spawn in more ships to clear level or restart server.
 The server_ip variable probably will need to change if you host server.
 The server_ip variable can be found both in the cli.cpp and srv.cpp files.